Snigelson/pytimex/PROTOCOL.md

 between watch versions, but most information for the model 70 should be correct.

+The watch I have tested most with is a model 70 which shows 786003 on boot.
+I'm guessing that's some kind of model number or software version.

 Sound and app packets are not yet documented.